Berlin School of Library and Information Science: Projects

 The goal of re3data.org is to create a global registry of research data repositories from different academic disciplines. re3data.org presents repositories for the permanent storage and access of data sets to researchers, funding bodies, publishers and scholarly institutions.
 In the course of this mission re3data.org aims to promote a culture of sharing, increased access and better visibility of research data.

 LuKII (LOCKSS und KOPAL Infrastruktur und Interoperabilität) (2009–2012) was a project sponsored by the Deutsche Forschungsgemeinschaft.
 The project proposes interoperability between the open-source elements of two existing archiving systems (LOCKSS and KOPAL) in order to combine cost-effective bitstream preservation with an established tool for usability maintenance and format migration.

 The German National Library was a partner on LuKII.

 IUWIS (Infrastruktur Urheberrecht für Wissenschaft und Bildung) (2009-2011) is also project sponsored by the Deutsche Forschungsgemeinschaft.
 It offers information and discussion opportunities about copyright for research and education, and aims both as the producers of copyright-protected information as well as users.
 The University of Constance was a partner on IUWIS.

 Building and location

-The School's home is a 1903 building by architects Wilhelm Cremer und Richard Wolffenstein and can be found Dorotheenstraße 26, directly across from the historic Main Building or Hauptgebäude of the Humboldt University of Berlin.
+The School's home is a 1903-1904 building by architects Wilhelm Cremer und Richard Wolffenstein and can be found Dorotheenstraße 26, at the corner of Universitätsstraße, directly across from the historic Main Building or Hauptgebäude of the Humboldt University of Berlin.

+Between 1905 and 1945, the building housed the Berlin Chamber of Commerce.
+After that, the building was used by the Museum for German History, which opened in 1952 at Clara-Zetkin-Straße 26 (now Dorotheenstraße).
+Later, the building housed part of the offices of the GDR Academy of Sciences.
+Finally, it became home to the School of Library Science.

+The building is listed as a historical monument.
+Its elaborate decoration, including two sandstone sculptures by Ernst Westphal in the main portal, emphasises its neo-Baroque character.